btorndorff/langoo/README.md

 ## 🌟 **Current Features**

 - **Activity Logging**
-  Track any writing practice, journaling, or reflection activities.
+  Track any practice with support for text and audio.
 Activities can be tagged for easy organization and revisiting.

 - **AI-Generated Writing Suggestions**
   Receive instant, AI-driven writing suggestions tailored to your activity.